browngraphicslab/TicTacToe/README.md

 ## How to Play

 X is given the first move, and the game will internally keep track of turns.
-Click on the desired square to move, or drag the hand icon and drop it on the desired square.
+Click on the desired square to move, or drag the tile icon and drop it on the desired square.

 ## Extension Challenges